 Studying up on school safety

-The visible presence of a camera can be a deterrent to undesirable behavior.
-But when combined with a motion detection, loitering or cross-line video analytics, it can actively alert security officers to an unauthorized presence, such as students gathering in “off-limit” areas during breaks, unwanted visitors loitering around school entrances, and even intruders at night.
+The visible presence of a camera alone can be a deterrent, but when combined with object classification, loitering or crossline video analytics, security measures can be enhanced.
+These integrations can actively alert security officers to an unauthorized presence, such as students gathering in “off-limit” areas during breaks, unwanted visitors loitering around school entrances, and even intruders at night.

-Access can be permission based, but it can also be scheduled – which is particularly useful for managing after school activities.
+Access can be permission-based, but it can also be scheduled – which is particularly useful for managing after-school activities.
 For example, by granting scheduled access to coaches and teams who may be using the gymnasium in the evening, there is no need to search for an open door or custodian, and no need to compromise personal safety by keeping doors propped open for late arrivals.

 IP-based network door controllers also integrate with video cameras which can be configured to trigger live or recorded images of all access attempts – both successful and, even more importantly, unsuccessful entry attempts.

 Remote visitor screening